Marmare314/lemmify/README.md

 @proof @thm[Some thoerem]
 ```

 5. Customize the styling further using show rules.
-For example, to add a red box around examples:
+For example, to add a red box around proofs:
 ```
-#show thm-selector("thm-group", "example"): it => box(
+#show thm-selector("thm-group", subgroup: "proof"): it => box(
   it,
   stroke: red + 1pt,
   inset: 1em